 1. The Opening of a CAP Centre.
 PCF, in partnership with “Christians Against Poverty” (CAP) and other churches in the town, opened a CAP Centre with the desire of helping folks who were sinking under the weight of debt, and also seeking to introduce them to Jesus.
-Richard Miles, one of the elders, spearheaded this initiative, being the Centre’s first Manager and Debt Coach.
+Richard Miles, then one of the elders, spearheaded this initiative, being the Centre’s first Manager and Debt Coach.
 When Richard and his wife Sarah were called to serve the Lord in Northern Ireland, Richard was replaced as CAP Debt Centre Manager by Ruth Hobbs, who, with her husband Clive, relocated from Cornwall to pick up this project.

 2. Parenting Course.
 Under the leadership of Helen Williams, who had previously run parenting courses with the Borough of Poole, the church started a Parenting Course, designed to help parents improve their parenting skills, as well as introducing them to the Christian Faith.

 3. Children and Youthwork.
 The elders became convinced that if PCF was to have a strong future we needed to invest in the ongoing ministry to Children and Youth.
 After a long recruitment process, Steven Driver was appointed as PCF’s full-time Children and Youthworker, later Children and Youth Minister.
 He started on 1 September 2013.

 By 2015 we had felt for some time that our Lagland St premises, though a blessing, were not fit for purpose, and especially are not suitable for the growth that we believe that God wants to give us.
 So, the next step on our journey was to relocate our Sunday morning meetings to Poole High School from 27 September 2015.
 The Lagland Street premises were retained for all our other activities.